cdhmarsh/cs229_final_pub/README.md

 * We basically try to see if we can predict human uncertainty, because having a dataset with a distribution of uncertainty can make it more robust.

-* CONNOR Explore model architecture optimization, with diff CNN architectures
+* Explore model architecture optimization, with diff CNN architectures

-* CONNOR ensemble learning with different architectures
+* Ensemble learning with different architectures

-* sus...
-ALL transfer learning and fine tuning on CIFAR-10 data
+* ALL transfer learning and fine tuning on CIFAR-10 data

-* ALEX qualitative analysis on when soft labels differ from ground truth
+* Qualitative analysis on when soft labels differ from ground truth

 Motivation: What problem are you tackling, and what's the setting you're considering?